wix-playground/stylable-components/specs/toggle/Spec.md

 ## UI Customizations

-Toggle can be customized using ::switch and ::background subcomponents.
+Toggle can be customized using ::switch subcomponent.

 See [README.md](./README.md) for more info.